This article was originally published in June 2017 and has been updated.

 Of course, with a population of over 200 million, Brazil will still draw global companies—but with the recession, that consumer base can be tough to crack open, and localization is essential, both for products and business connections.

-One of the best ways to understand a country is to analyze its cultural dimensions.
+One of the best ways to understand a country and develop a localization strategy for it is to analyze its cultural dimensions.
 ULG covered the basics of the six cultural dimensions in full here, and the analysis of a country is based on the national culture study.
 Taking these into account, let’s take a look on how to create a key localization strategy that focuses on the cultural dimensions of Brazil.